Truc-T-Le/SEG-Filtered-Project/README.md

 ">sp|P31483|TIA1_HUMAN Cytotoxic granule associated RNA binding protein TIA1 OS=Homo sapiens OX=9606 GN=TIA1 PE=1 SV=3"
 ```

-* Deviation from the above format will result in the main.py script erroring out when running it on the wrongly formatted SEG output .txt files.
+* Deviation from the above format will result in the main.py script erroring out.

 2. The SEG-Filter Algorithm only search for two things in the description line: